 Note that offset is zero based, defaults for limit vary by endpoint.

-We are always maintaining, fixing, and enhancing our API.
+We are constantly maintaining, fixing, and enhancing our Cliengo API.
 As such, you should expect new endpoints to show up, new fields to be added to responses and new error codes to appear.
 We recommend that you build your code to gracefully ignore things that you aren’t expecting, and to handle errors in standard HTTP-centric ways.

 For community support, please use the cliengo-api tag on StackOverflow for any questions or suggestions.